Garlic is a superstar in the kitchen; it can transform a meal with its complex flavor.

 This study found garlic helped people with lead toxicity.
 Incredibly, blood lead levels went down by 19%.

-Unless you’re eating mountains of garlic (which will irritate your gut and chase away your friends), supplements are probably better than the fresh stuff when it comes to health benefits.
+Unless you’re eating mountains of garlic (which will irritate your gut and chase away your friends), supplements are probably better than the fresh stuff when it comes to getting the doses that most studies use.

 As sulfur compounds in garlic are unstable, a few minutes of air or light exposure destroys their potency.
 Carefully encapsulating garlic extract gives you access to the bioactive compounds in a stable form.